The Road Back To You by Ian Morgan Cron & Suzanne Stabile

 - 3s – Deceit

-- Craft a likable image, confuse it with their real identity
+- Craft a likable image, confuse it with real identity

 - Prioritize appearance and achievement